 When it comes to in-store and service area businesses, appearing on Google is vital.
-When was the last time you visited a store that wasn’t on Google My Business?
+When was the last time you visited a store that wasn’t on Google Business Profile (formerly Google My Business)?
 Chances are, if a location doesn’t appear on Google Maps, then it may as well not exist in the eyes of the majority of searchers.

 Know Your Google Maps Ranking Facts

 Not only does a business need to show up on Google Maps, but it also needs to appear in the local pack if it wants to compete with similar businesses.
-That’s where optimization of the Google My Business (GMB) listing comes into play.
+That’s where optimization of the Google Business Profile (GBP) listing comes into play.
 If a business wants to improve its rank on Google Maps, there are three factors every local marketer and business needs to consider.

 1. Location, Location, Location!